asfadmin/AI-Event-Monitoring/README.md

 # AI-Event-Monitoring

 The goal of this project is to create a deep learning model that can recognize and mask significant deformation events in InSAR interferograms.
+View the documentation [here](https://asfadmin.github.io/AI-Event-Monitoring/).

 ## Table of Contents
 - [Installation](#installation)